GiovanniSalmeri/yellow-selflink/README.md

 `[a somepage]`
 `[a somepage - text for linking]`

-The shortcut creates a link regardless of the path of the page.
+The shortcut creates a link with the full path of the page: so no link will break if you rearrange the structure of the site without modifying the slugs of the pages.
 The previous examples are thus equivalent to:

 `[Title of the page](path/to/somepage)`
 `[text for linking](path/to/somepage)`

-If you need to distinguish between two or more pages with the same slug, you can specify the portion of the path which is sufficient to disambiguate:
+But if two or more pages have with the same slug (which in general is not advisable), you must specify the portion of the path which is sufficient to disambiguate:

 `[a path/to/somepage]`
 `[a anotherpath/to/somepage]`

 If the argument of the shortcut is ambiguous, the behaviour is undefined.

 If no page matches the argument, the shortcut creates a link equivalent to this HTML code:

 `<a href="slug" class="missing">slug</a>`